MattCarpenter-Workato/simple-enterprise-mcp-chat/README.md

 A beginner-friendly Python chatbot that connects to Workato's Enterprise MCP servers.
 This is the simplest possible example of using MCP (Model Context Protocol) with OpenAI's function calling feature.

+**Now with LM Studio support!** Run your MCP chatbot with local LLMs for privacy and cost savings.

 ## What Does This Do?

 This chatbot can: